-7 tips to make the most of your benefits and save money
+7 ways to make the most of your benefits

 1. Use the preventative screening tests

 Make use of the preventative screening tests on the Health Platform Benefit to help prevent the development of conditions that could involve costly treatment.
 For example, taking your children for an annual flu vaccine can prevent them from getting flu, thus decreasing the chances of repeat infections that may require additional consultations and medication.

 2. Use network pharmacies

 Make use of the Scheme's pharmacy network, as they are contracted with the Scheme and won’t ask for additional administration or dispensing fees on medication.

 Ask your doctor or pharmacist to prescribe or dispense generic medication where possible.

 4. Compare provider rates

 Speak to your doctor to check if you can negotiate the rates charged in line with what your medical aid option covers.